mahamkhawar/DH110-22F-Demo/assignment03/README.md

 ### Step 3  Pick an qualitative research method
 Methods:
-- I decided to use the method of an individual interview that would include overt observation of the participant.
+- I decided to use the method of an individual interview that would include overt observation of the participant performing their tasks.

 ### Step 4 Plan the details